 2115 Cass Rd, Maumee | 419-887-1864

 Rolf Park Pool features several colorful waterslides and free community events.
 Although open to the public, there is an admission charge of $5-8 per person (depending on height).
 Memberships are available to Maumee residents.
 Pool hours are limited, so get your time in before dinner!
-2019 pool hours are all week from 12pm-5:45pm.
-Rolf Park Pool tends to follow the local schools’ summer calendar, opening this year on Friday, May 31 and closing on Thursday, August 8.
+Summer 2021 pool hours are Monday-Saturday from 12pm-7pm, and Sundays from 1-7pm.
+Rolf Park Pool tends to follow the local schools’ calendar, so their hours are adjusted when school starts: Monday-Friday from 3-7pm; Saturdays from noon-7pm; and Sundays from 1-7pm.
 You can even rent it for a pool party!
 Search for “Rolf Pool” on maumee.org, or call 419-897-7172 to get the details.

 Rolling Hills Water Park